 Many pharmaceutical companies offer PAPs that provide free or low-cost drugs to qualified individuals.
 Each program has its own eligibility criteria and application process.
 Some provide drugs only if they are excluded from your Medicare Part D plan's formulary, you are in the coverage gap or you are not enrolled in a Medicare Part D plan.

 Medicare can tell you which PAP covers your drugs, if you qualify and how to apply.
 Call 1-800-MEDICARE (1-800-633-4227) or visit the PAP page on Medicare’s website.
 Call the company that makes your drug for PAP details.
-Note: If a PAP pays for your drugs, that payment will not count toward cost-sharing in your Medicare Part D plan.
+Note: If a PAP pays for your drugs, that payment will not count toward cost-sharing (your TrOOP) in your Medicare Part D plan.

 The websites below contain searchable databases with information on prescription drug resources and financial assistance with prescription drug costs.
 Many specifically help you find patient assistance programs (PAPs) that offer your drugs.